 In 2016, Governments adopted CORSIA, the Carbon Offsetting and Reduction Scheme for International Aviation, to stabilize net CO2 emissions from international aviation from 2021.

 Offsetting is not intended to replace efforts to reduce the sector’s carbon emissions through technology, operational and infrastructure advances.
 CORSIA will not make airlines strive any less to increase the use of SAF and advocate for greater production, increase fuel efficiency as well as roll out other technological developments - as part of the industry's #FlyNetZero commitment.

 Offsetting is an action by a company or individual to compensate for their emissions by financing a reduction in emissions elsewhere.
-Offsetting and carbon markets are a fundamental component of global, regional and national emissions reduction policies.
+Offsetting and carbon markets are fundamental components of global, regional, and national emissions reduction policies.
 They have operated for decades for compliance purposes and voluntary emissions reductions and continue to be an effective mechanism to underpin action against climate change, especially for hard-to-abate sectors.

-There are many ways to achieve CO2 reductions that can be used as offsets, many of which also bring other social, environmental or economic benefits relevant to sustainable development.
-Such offsets can be sourced from various types of project activities, including, for example, wind energy, clean cooking stoves, methane capture and other emissions-reducing or avoidance projects.
+There are several ways to achieve CO2 reductions that can be used as offsets, many of which bring other social, environmental or economic benefits relevant to sustainable development.
+Such offsets can be sourced from various types of activities, including, for example, deployment of renewable energy, clean cooking technologies, methane capture, forestry, and other emissions-reducing or avoidance projects.